I wrote and contributed to books on film and worked in the modeling and film industries. I like to share insights into

 Another unforgettable line is "Acres and acres of girls!!
 And they are mine!!
 All mine!!!"

 I chuckle to myself as I recall these moments.
 They are so very precious.
 My kids can't relate to some of the funny lines.
 But, I know that they watch riveted to the screen because the cartoon artists created unique characterizations.

 "This little love bundle.
 Now she is seeking for us a trysting place.
 Touching, is it not?
 Come, my little peanut of brittle.
 I will help you.
 Wait for me.
 Wait."

 — Pepe Le Pew

 While Penelope tries her best to get away from him, she fails but suffers the smelly consequences.
 Just imagine being chased by a love-struck skunk.
 The smell is so strong and permeating.
 Penelope's reaction is not even close to normal regarding a skunk's spray.
-Pepe Le Pew never does spray her, and he only longs for her, which alone keeps the pungent smell at bay.
+Pepe Le Pew never sprays her, and he only longs for her, which alone keeps the pungent smell at bay.

 "What is this?
 Oh, but of course.
 This little one wishes to commit suicide to prove her love for me — what a sweet gesture.
 Nevertheless, I must prevent it."